 While taking her music theory classes, she utilized the TheoryTab database to narrow in on modern chord progressions and how they worked within popular music.
 She also read the Hooktheory music theory books before tackling the concepts in class.
 These books aim to talk about music theory without any of the stuffiness of a traditional music theory book, which made it easy to dive into the topics for the first time.

-Emerald used Hookpad on the iPad to write her musical from anywhere
+Hookpad on the iPad

 While Hookpad was originally developed as a desktop app, we’ve previously shared some tricks and tips to use Hookpad on the iPad.